learn-co-curriculum/phase-3-hashketball/README.md

 ## Instructions

 Great news!
 You're going to an NBA game.
 The only catch is that you've been volunteered to keep stats at the game.
+Oh, and the data from the game is _not_ stored in a nested data structure for you.
+You're going to have to build it.

+This challenge comes in two major pieces:

+1. Build an NDS from data stored in tables
+2. Process the NDS to produce _insights_ about how various players performed

 Code your solution in `hashketball.rb` following the steps below.
 Use `learn` as you go to get additional information from test messages.